tassioFront/vuex-typescript-ways/README.md

 ## Description
   Checking best way to import Vuex modules on components in Vue-TypeScript projects. it considering: clean-code, legibility and performance.

+  In this test example, I have used method from vuex used on components.

 ## Requirements
   - [Node.js](https://nodejs.org/en/)